aeckar/usf-cse-resources/guides/COP3514_project6.md

 ## Guide

-*Note: The only code in any of the sections below will be something done in class or a simple demonstraion of a concept.*
+*Note: The only code in any of the sections below will be something done in class or a simple demonstration of a concept.*

 ### **File Input**